 Nothing is more intimidating when taking off at the light than an aggressive sounding Exhaust especially when matched with some big MT tires.
 The roar of the exhaust combined with the thump of the tires smacking the payment will definitely turn heads and scare small children!
 When it comes to exhausts for your Jeep you really have two main options.
 Hi-tuck or not.
 If you’re a wheeler go with Hi-Tuck hands down.
 They are designed to prevent damage to your muffler when out on the trails.
 Nothing is more aggravating than having to cut your trip a day short because you smashed your exhaust shut.
 If you just want the roaring sound either model with work fine.
 A few popular exhaust brands are Flowmaster, MBRP, Borla and AFE.

-Adding a roll cage or Exoskeleton will defintiely make your Jeep look all Mad Max and badass but I wouldn’t recommend it unless its for a second off-road-only Jeep.
+Adding a roll cage or Exoskeleton will definitely make your Jeep look all Mad Max and badass but I wouldn’t recommend it unless its for a second off-road-only Jeep.
 If you flip your rig over every week, or if you just want a intimidating beast rolling down the street them yes its a cool mod.
 However, keep in mind that adding extra weight to your Jeep will affect suspension, handling, and braking.
 For 90% of Jeepers a simple roll bar will suffice.
-If you do want to go big Smittybilt makes a cool one and so does Posion Spyder.
+If you do want to go big Smittybilt makes a cool one.

 Fender Liners are the perfect compliment to your fender flares.
 They give you that extra protection and provide another way to customize your Jeep.
 I personally wouldn’t go offroading with out them as they are very effective at keeping debris off your engine.
-Rough country has some cool ones but I would personally get some blank ones and get my own logo or saying carved into them.
-Unless your name is Robert Clayton or something similar in that case these are already customized!
+Rough Country has some cool ones but I would personally get some blank ones and get my own logo or saying carved into them.

 Accidents happen that’s why they are called accidents.
 I’m not saying you ride around with a Fire Extinguisher in your Jeep all the time, but when its time to go wheeling or on road trips why not have a little extra piece of mind.
 Every trail enthusiast should have a fire extinguisher.
 Something as stupid as riding over some dry brush with a hot catalytic converter could ruin your day or a national park.
 For only $30 bucks its not a strain on the wallet and who knows you might just save a life in the process?
 Good for you!